skaza2125/ECE445-Group44/arshah6-notebook.md

 **Final Heating Subsystem Integration**
 - Replaced MOSFET with a mechanical relay to improve heat dissipation and reliability.
 - Soldered and tested the final PCB layout, verifying nichrome heating functionality and consistent temperature control using a basic on/off thermal regulation algorithm.

+- Conducted further nichrome wire testing to validate improvements in heating uniformity and efficiency.

 **Final Heating Circuit Diagram:**
 ```plaintext